Boulder High School: Panther TV

 Boulder High students create a weekly broadcast, showing announcements and student-made content to the entire school.

 The Owl

-The Owl is Boulder High's student-run newspaper founded in 1909.
-Started primarily as a club, the newspaper became a year length class in the 2019-2020 school year.
+The Owl is Boulder High's student-run newspaper, founded in 1909.
+Started primarily as a club, the newspaper became a year-long class in the 2019-2020 school year.

 Student Worker

 In 1999, Boulder High students founded the political activist group Student Worker, which has carried out a number of demonstrations, including the January 2005 "sleep-in" protesting the war in Iraq and the May 2001 "kiss-in" supporting alternative sexuality.
 In May 2005, Student Worker, in a partnership with Peace Jam, erected 1,650 miniature American flags in memory of soldiers killed in Iraq.
 In September 2007, the group protested the Pledge of Allegiance, citing an objection to the "one nation, under God" clause.
 They instead recited a revised version.
 This student group is no longer active.